Parkinson’s Disease

 For patients with motor complications of PD, deep brain stimulation (DBS) is a safe and effective procedure that has been used in the US for over 20 years.
 DBS for Parkinson’s has been supported by multiple randomized controlled trials - the gold standard in medicine.
 Benefits of DBS include improved motor function, more good ON time during the day, and improved quality of life.
 Not every PD patient is a good candidate for DBS, so it’s important to discuss with your neurologist and neurosurgeon whether it is the right choice for you.

-* Presence of motor complications such as rapid wearing off of levodopa, dyskinesias, or medication-resistant tremor.
+* Presence of motor complications/fluctuations such as rapid wearing off of medications, dyskinesias, or medication-resistant tremor.

 * Absence of dementia.

 * ON/OFF test - Also known as a levodopa challenge test.
-Your movements will be tested before and after a dose of levodopa.
+Your movements will be tested before and after a dose of levodopa/Sinemet.

-* Neuropsychological evaluation - A psychologist will conduct a detailed interview with you to screen for thinking or memory problems that might be affected by DBS.
+* Neuropsychological evaluation - A psychologist will conduct a detailed interview with you to screen for thinking, memory, and mood problems that might be affected by DBS.

 If the above tests suggest you are a good candidate for DBS, I will order a brain MRI to help plan the surgery.

-• DBS surgery consists of two stages.
+DBS surgery consists of two stages.
 In the first stage, I insert the DBS wires into the brain.
-I will wake you up for a short part of this operation to make sure the wire is in the right spot.
+I now perform this procedure with the patient under anesthesia (asleep).
+The procedure is about 45-75 minutes of surgical time.
 You will stay overnight in the hospital and go home the following day.

 The second stage of DBS surgery is done as an outpatient, meaning you go home on the day of surgery.
 In this stage, a battery is implanted beneath the skin under the collarbone and connected to the wire that was implanted in the brain.
-This surgery is less than an hour, and I perform it with you asleep.
+This surgery is about 25 minutes long, and I also perform it with you asleep.

 For more information about the process of surgery and instructions for patients before and after, please visit my DBS Patient Guide.